ekitanidis/CoLE/README.md

 # CoLE
 Contrastive Language Encoder.
-Pre-train large language representation model using purely contrastive objective.
+Uses SimSiam framework to contrastively learn large-scale language representations.
+Trained on The Pile.
+Work in progress.